 Here are our top picks:

-Everyone has ‘stuff’ lying around their house that isn’t being used, so why not sell the stuff that is unused and taking up space?
-When I had a look around my house, there was about £300 worth of items which I had no use for and so ended up selling.
+Everyone has ‘stuff’ laying around their house that isn’t being used, so why not sell the stuff that is unused and taking up space?
+When I had a look around my house, there was about £300 worth of items which I had no use for, and so ended up selling.

 Go around your house and be brutal with the stuff you don’t need and hopefully you can make some cash from your trash.

 If you’ve got a passion for words and want to write a book, it’s easier than you think to self-publish.
 Although you may not sell as many copies as J.K.
 Rowling, you can still earn a nice steady stream of income from it.

 Selling your book through Amazon KDP is the best way to go - you can upload your manuscript and front cover to its website.
 Not only do they print paperback copies of your book for you, but they make your own Kindle version in order for people to buy.

 On average, you earn around 70% of each book sold if it’s a Kindle edition, which may not add up to much if your book is around the average price of £2-4, but the strength is in numbers.